jckarter/clay/doc/language-reference.md

         println("Pay no attention to that overload behind the curtain.");
     }

-Match order between overloads from different modules is done walking the import graph depth-first.
+Match order among overloads from different modules is done walking the import graph depth-first.
 (If you think is this _really_ stupid, you are correct.)
 Resolution order among circularly-dependent modules is undefined.

     // Example
     // a.clay